nestonzin/w1redl4in/README.md

 # 💫About Me :
-🔭 I’m currently working on Mercado Livre :D
+🔭 I’m currently working on Mercado Livre
 🌱 I’m currently learning Design-Patterns, SOLID and Arquitectures
 ⚡ Fun fact: I used to hate programming